AdamDawi/Learning-Journal-API/README.md

 | GET    | `/learning_sessions`          | Get all learning sessions for the user     |
 | POST   | `/learning_sessions`          | Create or update a learning session        |
 | DELETE | `/learning_sessions/{id}`     | Delete a learning session by ID            |

+## 📚 Postman Collection
+You can find a collection of the API endpoints with example requests and responses in this [Postman collection](https://documenter.getpostman.com/view/36810282/2sB2ixiDNG).

 ## 🧑‍💻 Running Locally